 In 10 June 2015 the general shareholders meeting of the Company made the decision to pay dividends for the result of financial year 2014.
 The amount of declared dividends on the issuer shares was RR 0.01 per share, total amount of dividends is RR 396 million.
-The amount of dividends was presented net of unclaimed dividends for the result of financial year 2010.
+The amount of dividends in the consolidated statement of changes in equity was presented net of unclaimed dividends for the result of financial year 2010 amounted to RR 12 million.